cjdbarlow/bedside-notebook/disease/endo/acromegaly.md

 #Acromegaly

-Progressive multisystem disease caused by excess growth hormone.
+Chronic progressive multisystem disease caused by excess growth hormone.

 ##Epidemiology and Risk Factors
 ##Pathophysiology
 Excessive growth hormone secretion occurring after puberty.

 ###Aetiology
 ##Clinical Manifestations
 Usually presents in an advanced stage at middle age.
 Symptoms may be due to: